Volatar/Group7-repo-projects/Playwright Lab Documentation/5 Playwright API testing Intro with Python(PyTest & Asyncio).md

 Playwright is a powerful library that facilitates API testing.
 It enables you to test server APIs, prepare server-side states, and validate post-conditions after UI actions.
 This ensures changes made in the UI are correctly applied in the database or backend API.

 ## 1.2 Prerequisites
-Clone the Toulouse application repository, which is used as an example in this tutorial:
+Clone the Todoss application repository, which is used as an example in this tutorial:

 bash
     git clone <repository_url>